mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

 This sets up an important pattern by letting us separate the bulk of the player logic from platformer-scene.js.
 The scene just has to worry about how the player interacts with the rest of the world.
 As long as we call `update` and `destroy` at the right times, we could even bring this player file over to a completely separate project and it would work fine.

 It's also worth noting that this class sets up a pattern that we'll use again in the future. player.js exports a class that doesn't extend `Phaser.GameObjects.Sprite`.
-Instead, it embraces a more flexible [component pattern](http://gameprogrammingpatterns.com/component.html) where `Player` has a sprite rather than `Player` is a sprite.
+Instead, it embraces a more flexible [component pattern](http://gameprogrammingpatterns.com/component.html) where `Player` has a sprite property rather than `Player` itself being a sprite.

 There's a lot more that we could do to make this code more modular (e.g. taking advantage of Phaser's event system, see [samme/phaser-plugin-update](https://github.com/samme/phaser-plugin-update), or separating the movement logic from the animation), but this is modular enough without introducing too many new concepts.